Precedence among European monarchies: Conflicts of precedence in the early modern era

 Julius's ceremonial list may have temporarily resolved some squabbles, but did not satisfy those monarchs who felt entitled to a higher position than it granted them.
 The disputes were made visible by proceedings of the Papal court in Rome, where all the significant monarchies had ambassadors, and of occasional councils, as well as in third locations on occasion.
 The solution of acknowledging equality of all royal crowns as a matter of principle only emerged gradually, even though an early case was the mutual recognition of equal rank between France and England in the mid-16th century.

-The Kings of France, who reigned over Europe's most populous country, were continuously frustrated by the primacy of the Emperors, but were never able to question it, even though they did object to the fact that the King of the Romans would similarly outrank them.
-The quest for higher status partly explains why the French kings sought the Imperial crown at the 1519 Imperial election and again at the 1658 Imperial election.
+The Kings of France, who reigned over Europe's most populous country with absolute power, were continuously frustrated by the primacy of the Emperors of the fragmented and decentralized Holy Roman Empire (virtually a feudal remnant of the Middle Ages, to the point where Voltaire centuries later famously declared it was "neither holy, nor Roman, nor an empire"), but were never able to question it, even though they did object to the fact that the King of the Romans would similarly outrank them.
+The quest for higher status partly explains why the French kings sought the Imperial crown at the 1519 imperial election and again at the 1658 imperial election.
 As it happened, both attempts were unsuccessful.

-Similarly, the monarchs of Spain were malcontent with the seniority of those of France, following the end of the reign of Charles V who had outranked his French counterpart as Holy Roman Emperor.
+Similarly, the monarchs of Spain, who had become rulers of vast, rich and populous colonial possessions in the Americas, were malcontent with the seniority of those of France, following the end of the reign of Charles V who had outranked his French counterpart as Holy Roman Emperor.
 The Council of Trent, which had started under Charles V, was the inevitable theater of the rivalry.
 In 1560, Philip II of Spain suggested a joint representation there of himself and his uncle Ferdinand I, Holy Roman Emperor, so that his envoy would outrank that of France.
 In 1562–1564 and again in 1583, Philip appears to have contemplated an imperial title over the Indies for similar reasons, but eventually gave up.